Wide Gape hooks

 Other than that it is very much the same shape as the original Wide Gape, and is made from ‘X’ gauge wire so that is suitable for use both in the UK and abroad as well, due to its extra strength.

 It has an unobtrusive black nickel finish and a point that has been designed to be longer lasting and suitable for lending several fish on the same hook without needing to change it – although obviously the point needs checking every time you cast out to make sure there is no damage to it.
+They are perfect for pop-up or bottom baits presentations.

 These are priced at a lower level to make them attractive to newcomers to the sport or those on a tight budget, and whilst they don’t quite have the performance of the originals or Kamakura hooks, they will do the job perfectly well and come in barbed or barbless, in size 2, 4, 6 or 8.